 Mast Rake Calculator

-Calculate mast rake angle from measurements.
+Calculate mast rake angle from mast height and horizontal offset.

 Mast Rake